 What’s more, you can also disable specific elements like the content title with these options.

-The difference between the free and premium versions is that you get more options in the premium version.
+The difference between the free and premium versions of GeneratePress is that you get more options in the premium version.
 For instance, you can disable the top bar, header, primary and secondary navigation, featured image, content title, and footer in the premium version of GeneratePress.

 While the free version allows users to only disable the content title on per post or page basis.